About The School

 in a foreign language before they start college or take a trip abroad,

-staying in a German-speaking country a chance to improve
+living in a German-speaking country to improve

 their knowledge of the language, and gives those who